zengzhixian/GRP/README.md

 # GRP
-Our code is based on GPO.
+Our code is based on Generalized Pooling Operator (GPO).